benrachibaya/basicc-_console/README.md

 # Basic Console C# project

-This is a simple basic console project written in C# to generate a guess number abd ask the user to guess that number.
+This is a simple basic console project written in C# to generate a guess number and ask the user to guess that number.